 General Cost Estimate

 Check out the information below to find out more about the prices of specific types of film.*

 Spectrally selective: Spectrally selective films typically cost $9-18/sq foot and are used to block heat, glare, and uv rays while creating a bright, well lit interior.

 Low-E: Low-E films usually start at $20/sq ft.
 Low-E window film improves occupant comfort and reduces energy costs year round.

 Safety & security: Safety and security films range from $8-16/sq ft. with attachment systems costing an extra $2-5/LFT.
 Security films offer defense against flying debris, theft, accidental damage, weather, and more.

 Bullet resistant: Bullet resistant window systems average around $125/sq ft.
-These films offer defense against explosives, gunfire, and other serious dangers.
+These films increase glass flexibility and offer defense against explosives, gunfire, and other serious dangers.

 Decorative/frosted: Decorative and frosted film ranges between $6-12/sq ft.
 These films are used for aesthetic, promotional, and privacy purposes.

 *Please note that this information is only to be used as a reference.
 Actual costs may vary per project.